 When duplicating your channel, in the right panel that opens you will be asked if you want to assign to the new channel the same content and the same experts of the channel you are duplicating.
 Once configured these options, press Duplicate at the bottom of the panel to create a new channel starting from the one you chose to duplicate.
 The channel’s page will open, where you can set your new channel’s configuration.
 Please refer to the Creating and Managing Channels section in this article for any further information about how to configure the channel.

-When deleting a channel, if your channel contains one or more pieces of content that are assigned only to the channel that you are deleting, a right panel opens, where you are warned about this situation.
+When deleting a custom channel, if your channel contains one or more pieces of content that are assigned only to the channel that you are deleting, a right panel opens, where you are warned about this situation.
 In fact, if you delete your channel, the content that is assigned only to it will be lost.
 In the right panel, you will see a table listing all of the channels in which you can move your content before deleting the channel.
 In this way, you can delete the channel without losing the content assigned only to this channel.